Chaitanya-Raj/maps/README.md

 ## Features

-- Allow the user to search through all the members of the community.
+- A list of members laid out on top of the Map.
-- Display the community members on a map and mark their locations in a comprehensible way.
-- Allow the user to explore his location and discover new users around them.
+- Search to allow members to find fellow community members

 ### Proposed Features